NHSDigital/dtos-cohort-manager/docs/user-guides/Sign_Git_commits.md

 gpg --import Hubot.gpg
 ```

-Remove keys from the GPG agent if no longer needed, firs list the keys.
+Remove keys from the GPG agent if no longer needed, first list the keys.

 To list public keys on both Linux and Mac os: